melkes/landing/README.md

 ## Known Bugs

 * _An unknown something is preventing some images from displaying_
-* _"About Me" is contained on a separate page, which does not work on Github Pages_
+* _"About Me" is contained on a separate page, which does not work on Github Pages.
+I have included its content on index.html, so it can be seen, but this leaves a broken/confusing link at the top of the page._

 ## Roadmap